Skip to content

 Integration & Iteration · I embed into your team part-time (usually 2–3 days a week) to build, ship, and refine AI features alongside your existing engineers.
 Good for teams that have ongoing AI work but not enough in-house experience to move fast.

-Observability & Improvement · Setting up evaluation frameworks so you can measure whether your AI feature is actually working for users, not just technically running.
+Observability & Improvement · Setting up evaluation frameworks so you can measure whether your AI feature is actually helping users.
 Includes metrics, tracing, and a feedback loop you can use after I'm gone.

 Frequently asked questions